Paradoxical behavior in Collatz sequences: A partial order on parity vectors

-Next, assume that $\mu_j = \frac{j}{4}$.
-Among all parity vectors of length $j+1$, a proportion of $\frac12$ ends with the value 1 and the other half ends with the value 0.
+Next, assume $\mu_j = \frac{j}{4}$.
+Among all parity vectors of length $j+1$, half ends with the value 1 and the other half ends with the value 0.
 Thus, the arithmetic mean of the remainders corresponding to the first half is equal to $\frac{3 \mu_j + 1}{2}$, whereas it is equal to $\frac{\mu_j}{2}$ for the other half.
 It yields that